 - Bleeding: rare but may require surgical intervention.

 - Deep Venous-Thrombosis/ Pulmonary Embolism: blood clots that form in the legs that may travel to the lungs causing difficulty with respiration and requiring hospitalization.

 - Prevention is key using compression stockings and early ambulation.

 - Need for revisionary surgery

 Tummy Tuck Risks

-careful selection of a board certified plastic surgeon, board certified anesthesiologist, and fully accredited surgery facility.
-Other types of complications that are more likely include superficial incision line healing problems ( wound healing problems), seromas, abdominal wall asymmetry, abnormal scarring, unsatisfactory cosmetic results.
-Careful selection of plastic surgeon will help minimize potential risks associated with umbilical hernia repair as well.
+careful selection of a board-certified plastic surgeon, board-certified anesthesiologist, and a fully accredited surgery facility.
+Other types of complications that are more likely include superficial incision line healing problems ( wound healing problems), seromas, abdominal wall asymmetry, abnormal scarring, and unsatisfactory cosmetic results.
+A careful selection of plastic surgeons will help minimize potential risks associated with umbilical hernia repair as well.